mfkiwl/neo-c2/README.md

 1. It is compatible with C language to some extent.
 The C preprocessor also works.

 2. It has its own heap system.
 It has an automatic free of the temporarily generated heap (rvalue) and an automatic free of the heap assigned to the variable.
+Alternatively, it supports heap management using BoehmGC at the system level.

 3. It has Generics, Method Generics, inline function, debug info (-g option), and lambda.